-At Work Works Scotland she supports the community planning partners in Fife, offering both policy and methodological expertise.
+At Work Works Scotland she led the work with community planning partners in Fife, offering both policy and methodological expertise.

 About Hayley’s research interests

-After completing her undergraduate degree and postgraduate masters degree in Economic Geography at Aberystwyth University Hayley spent three years working in regeneration and economic development positions in the public and third sector.
-This includes community development and capacity building in former mining villages in Carmarthenshire in South Wales, and business growth and economic development in towns in Lancashire in northwest England.
+Hayley has over 15 years’ experience researching, designing, or delivering social and public policies to tackle inequality.
+After completing her undergraduate degree and postgraduate masters degree in Economic Geography at Aberystwyth University, Hayley spent three years working in regeneration and economic development positions in former mining villages in Carmarthenshire in South Wales, and deprived areas in Lancashire in northwest England.

-Following the successful completion of her PhD and in the 18 months directly prior to starting What Works Scotland, Hayley was a Research Fellow based in the University of Edinburgh’s Social Policy department working on a comparative international European Union FP7 project focussing on multi-level policy making for active inclusion and anti-poverty policies.
-As part of this project she researched EU, UK and Scottish policies for active inclusion, undertook a case study of the local welfare system in Glasgow, and interviewed people experiencing poverty.
+Following the successful completion of her PhD and directly prior to starting What Works Scotland, Hayley gained 18 months post-doctoral experience employed as a Research Fellow based in the University of Edinburgh’s Social Policy department working on Combating Poverty in Europe, a comparative international European Union FP7 project focusing on active inclusion and anti-poverty policies and minimum income provision from a multi-level governance perspective in six European countries: Germany, the United Kingdom, Italy, Poland, Sweden, and Norway.

 She joined the What Works Scotland team in February 2015.